 6. To respond to any reported allegation or suspicion of child abuse in accordance with the Bright World guidelines and those set out in the Child Protection Procedures of the Association for the Education and Guardianship of International Students (AEGIS)

-7. To ensure that all guardianship personnel and personnel offering outsourced services who come into direct contact with students in our care, are recruited using safer recruitment practices and are formally screened through the completion of an Enhanced DBS check
+7. To ensure that all guardianship personnel and personnel offering outsourced services who come into direct contact with students in our care, are recruited using safe recruitment practices and are formally screened through the completion of an Enhanced DBS check

 3 Child Protection Procedures